dps923/winter2020/graded-work/assign4.md

 The [course's code repository's Week 11 folder](https://github.com/dps923/fall2018/tree/master/Week11) has the code needed.
 (It's also in the templates and solutions folder.)

 Add the `WebApiRequest.swift` source code file to your project.
+Later, you will make a few minor edits to the code.

 The other files can be used as guidance only, and/or copy-code sources.
 Do NOT replace your existing manager and data model classes source code files.